 What Is Laser Hair Removal?

-Laser hair removal is a cosmetic procedure that involves using a laser beam to heat and damage the hair follicle, inhibiting hair growth.
-Several treatment sessions are required for effective results.
+Laser hair removal is a cosmetic procedure that involves using a laser beam to heat and damage the hair follicle.
+The laser inhibits hair growth to achieve permanently smooth and hairless skin.

 How Does Laser Hair Removal Work?

-During the treatment, the medical provider uses a laser device that sends a beam of light to the hair follicle.
+During the treatment, the medical provider uses a laser device to send a beam of light to the hair follicle.
 Melanin, a pigment in the hair, absorbs the light emitted by the laser.
-This light turns into heat and burns the hair follicle.
-The damage caused to the hair follicle by the burning delays or permanently stops hair growth.
+This light turns into heat and burns the hair follicle, putting it into a state of dormancy.
+The damage caused to the hair follicle delays or permanently stops hair growth.

 Note: Read our article to learn how laser hair removal for men works.